 Be careful when reading reviews about this coastal trail, because visitors often confuse the names.
 This is not a physically demanding hike (see below for the hard ones!).

-Via dell’Amore is more of a walk-path than a trail, meaning that – when it is reopened – it offers people of all ages the changes to have a charming stroll while enjoying views of the Ligurian coast.
+Via dell’Amore is more of a walk-path than a trail, meaning that – when it is reopened – it offers people of all ages the chance to have a charming stroll while enjoying views of the Ligurian coast.

 10. Via Beccara